keesiemeijer/github-pages-code-reference/README.md

 wp plugin activate wp-parser-json
 ```

-Generate the JSON files for the reference.
+Check if your settings are correct in the [reference.json](#code-reference-settings) file and generate the JSON files for the reference with the following command.
 ```
 wp parser-json generate
 ```